 Public Health majors take courses such as Introduction to Public Health, Environmental Health, Epidemiology, Health in Developing Countries, Community Health, and more.
 Student often choose to pursue a Master of Public Health (MPH) degree and seek employment with municipalities, organizations such as the Centers for Disease Control (CDC) and the World Health Organization (WHO), hospital systems, and more.

 - Health Promotion Curriculum Chart

-Bachelor of Science in Health & Physical Education with Endorsement in K-12 Education, a dual major, offers core health studies and physical education for those students interested in obtaining a K–12 teaching certification.
-The curriculum content is aligned with both the State of New Jersey certification requirements and the National Council for the Accreditation of Teacher Education (NCATE).
-Courses include Physical Activity in Afterschool Programs (Service Learning), Principles of Coaching, Adapted Physical Education, Principles of Health Education, International Adventure Education, Classroom Management, and many more.
+Bachelor of Science in Health & Physical Education with Endorsement in K-12 Education offers core health studies and physical education for those students interested in obtaining a K–12 teaching certification.
+Courses include Physical Activity in Afterschool Programs (Service Learning), Principles of Coaching, Adapted Physical Education, International Adventure Education, Classroom Management, and many more.
 Graduates pursue K-12 and community teaching careers, coaching, administration, and more.

-- Health/Physical Education with Endorsement in K-12 Education in Health and Physical Education View Curriculum Chart
+- Health/Physical Education with Endorsement in K-12 Education in Health and Physical Education: View Curriculum and Sequence Charts